razaghimahdi/Shopping-By-KMP/README.md

 **Domain**: This layer includes the business logic and use cases of the application.
 It's also responsible for defining the data models and the repository interfaces.

-**Data**: This layer includes the repository implementation that fetches data from the https://fakestoreapi.com server using Ktor after that cache data from network using SqlDelight.
+**Data**: This layer includes the repository implementation that fetches data from the backend using Ktor.

  <img src="https://user-images.githubusercontent.com/61207818/232203143-1815f502-18d4-4051-b636-dc016699c770.png" alt="Clean Architecture in Android" width="600"/>